Test Accommodations for Applicants with Disabilities

 *If the deadline falls on a Saturday, Sunday or Court holiday, the Notice of Intent and Accommodations deadline will be the next business day.

-Please note that an ADA accommodations request received after the applicable Notice filing deadline will be rejected as untimely.
-Rejection of an ADA accommodation request for untimeliness does not constitute a denial on the merits and does not trigger review by the Accommodations Review Committee.
+Please note that an ADA accommodations request received after the applicable Notice of Intent filing deadline will be rejected as untimely.
+Rejection of an ADA accommodation request for untimeliness does not constitute a denial on the merits.
+As such, review by the Accommodations Review Committee is not available where the request is rejected for untimeliness.

-Notwithstanding the deadlines set forth above, you are strongly advised to submit your request for ADA test accommodations as early as possible.
-Early submission of the request packet is particularly important for applicants who are seeking test accommodations for the first time with no history of receiving accommodations in school or on prior standardized tests.
-SBLE often must submit these requests for review by one or more outside experts and may possibly require a medical examination prior to making a decision.
+Notwithstanding the deadlines set forth above, you are strongly advised to submit your request for ADA test accommodations well in advance of the filing deadline for the session of the UBE in Maryland you seek to take.
+Early submission of the request packet is particularly important for applicants who are seeking test accommodations for the first time with no history of receiving accommodations in any academic setting or on prior standardized tests.
+SBLE may choose to have such requests reviewed by one or more outside consultants with expertise in evaluating the applicant’s disability.
+The process of seeking an outside expert’s opinion may delay SBLE’s ability to reach a decision, making early submission more critical in such circumstances.

-Process to Apply for ADA Test Accommodations in Maryland - Complete and sign the Accommodations Request Form and Checklist, linked above, and attach all of the required documents to your Accommodations Request Form.
+Process to Apply for ADA Test Accommodations in Maryland - Complete and sign the Accommodations Request Form and Checklist, linked above, and attach all the required documents to your Accommodations Request Form.
 Mail or deliver your Accommodations Request Form and supporting documents to SBLE at the address listed above.
 Your Accommodations Request Form and documents should be mailed or delivered separately from your Bar Application (or if delivered together with your Bar Application, packaged separately and clearly labeled so that those materials may be properly directed).
+Please note: If you have been granted accommodations for a prior administration of the UBE in Maryland and are requesting the same accommodation(s) again, you need to submit a new signed Request Form by the deadline for any subsequent exam you seek to take, but not the additional documentation you previously submitted.

-Documents to Include in Your Request for ADA Test Accommodations - In order to receive consideration, your request for test accommodations MUST INCLUDE ALL OF THE FOLLOWING, or satisfactorily explain the absence of any missing document:
+Documents to Include in Your Request for ADA Test Accommodations - To receive consideration, your request for test accommodations MUST INCLUDE ALL OF THE FOLLOWING, or satisfactorily explain the absence of any missing document:

-4. Your standardized test score reports for the SAT and/or ACT, LSAT, and the Multistate Professional Responsibility Exam (MPRE).
-If you did not take one or more the of the listed standardized tests, you should indicate that fact on the checklist.
+• Your standardized test score reports for the SAT and/or ACT, LSAT, and the Multistate Professional Responsibility Exam (MPRE).
+In the event an official score report cannot be obtained for one or more of the listed standardized tests, the Board will accept a printed screenshot or other unofficial score report as acceptable documentation for accommodation requests, provided that the screenshot or other record reliably identifies the applicant on its face.
+(Please note that for MPRE scores, you are still required to have NCBE report your qualifying score to SBLE as an admission requirement.)
+If you did not take one or more of the listed standardized tests, you should indicate that fact on the checklist.
 If you took one or more of the standardized tests more than 12 years ago and did not request accommodations on that test, you should indicate that fact on the checklist.

 • If your school issued separate accommodations decision letters for each academic semester/year, provide a copy of each letter you received.